Tomas-Kaiser/docker_tutorial/README.md

 Use alaways explicit tag in stage & production environment.
 It does not care for development environment.
 In default if we do not supply a tag then it is automatically the latest.

 - `docker build -t react-app:1 .` during the build time
-- `docker image tag react-app:1 react-app:2` change tag name after building an image
+- ``docker image tag react-app:1 react-app:2` change tag name after building an image

 The latest tag does not nessacary mean that it is the latest!

 ### Sharing images

 We can use docker hub to share our images.
-It works similar like GitHub
+It works similar like GitHub.

-First the name image must match with the name of repo on github eg. tomas/react-app
+First the name image must match with the name of repo on Docker Hub eg. tomas/react-app The repo can contain one or more tags.

-`docker login`
+- `docker login`
-`docker push tomas/react-app:1`
+- `docker push tomas/react-app:1`

 ### Saving & Loading Images